C0mele0n/Bible-For-Bible-Study-Center/01 Main Notes/Where Did Christ go upon Ascension?.md

 [Isa 59:2](verseid:23.59.2)  But your iniquities have separated between you and your God, and your sins have hid _his_ face from you, that he will not hear.

+[Gen 24:65](verseid:1.24.65)  For she _had_ said unto the servant, What man _is_ this that walketh in the field to meet us?
+And the servant _had_ said, It _is_ my master: therefore she took a vail, and covered herself.

 [Mat 1:23](verseid:40.1.23)  Behold, a virgin shall be with child, and shall bring forth a son, and they shall call his name Emmanuel, which being interpreted is, God with us.